A More Flexible Approach to Utilizing Depth Cameras for Hand & Touch Interaction

 11, Issue 3

-Butkiewicz, Thomas, "A More Flexible Approach to Utilizing Depth Cameras for Hand & Touch Interaction" (2012).
-Center for Coastal and Ocean Mapping.
+Butkiewicz, Thomas J., "A More Flexible Approach to Utilizing Depth Cameras for Hand & Touch Interaction" (2012).
+International Journal of Virtual Reality.
 807.